 What if there were a different way to approach data management?

-Rather than investing in hard-to-retain specialists, agencies can adopt scalable solutions that allow mid-level staff to efficiently manage and analyze data.
+Rather than investing in hard-to-retain specialists, agencies can adopt scalable solutions that allow mid-level staff and HMIS end users to efficiently manage and analyze data.
+HMIS end users, including system administrators and program staff, are responsible for accurate data input and management, ensuring that standardized client data is properly entered into the system according to the HMIS data standards established by HUD, HHS, and the VA.
+Empowering HMIS end users with the right tools ensures proper data input and compliance with these data standards.
 Modern HMIS tools can automate much of the work that used to require high-level expertise, ensuring agencies get the insights they need without the constant struggle of hiring and retaining top analysts.

 Maximizing Productivity and Minimizing Workflow Bottlenecks